meerasanj/ecommerce-analysis/README.md

 ## Project Overview

-This project performs a customer segmentation analysis for Olist, a large Brazilian e-commerce platform that connects small businesses with customers across major marketplaces.
-The goal is to move beyond treating all customers as a single entity and instead identify distinct, actionable groups based on their purchasing behavior.
+This project consists of a customer segmentation analysis for Olist, a large Brazilian e-commerce platform that connects small businesses with customers across major marketplaces.
+The goal is to move beyond treating all customers as a single entity and instead, identify distinct, actionable groups based on customers' purchasing behavior.

-By leveraging RFM (Recency, Frequency, Monetary) analysis and K-Means clustering, I segmented the customer base into meaningful personas.
+By leveraging RFM (Recency, Frequency, Monetary) analysis and K-Means clustering, the customer base is segmented into meaningful personas.
 These insights provide a data-driven foundation for developing targeted marketing strategies, improving customer retention, and maximizing customer lifetime value.

 The final output of this project includes a detailed analytical report and an interactive Tableau dashboard designed for business stakeholders to explore the customer segments.